ongyx/bento/docs/concepts.md

 An entity contains a sprite to draw to the screen, as well as it's rendering state such as the options used to draw the sprite to the screen.

+Sprites can be wrapped with `NewEntity` to create an entity.

 ## Animation

 An animation is a component that draws on top of a sprite/scene for a finite number of ticks.